scrabbletank/farhome-rules/book-docs/rules-book.md

 - **Range:** 10
 - **Duration:** 5 minutes

-You create a small, soundless illusory image no larger than 1 tile at a point within range you can see.
-The image has no physical presence and objects pass through it as if it wasn't there.
-Any creature attempting to see through the illusion must make a perception check against your spellcasting, seeing the illusion for what it is on success.
+You create a small, soundless, illusory image no larger than 1 tile at a point within range you can see.
+The image is purely visual and objects pass through it as if it wasn't there.
+Any creature attempting to see through the illusion makes a perception check against your spellcasting roll.
+On success they see through the illusion.
 A creature that touches or passes through the illusion automatically succeeds this check.

 Add an enhanced die for every level cast above cantrip.

+\page
 ___
 #### Static Shock
 *Cantrip*